scorpido74/azure-docs.nl-nl/articles/automation/automation-windows-hrw-install.md

 ---
 title: Hybrid Runbook Worker voor Azure Automation in Windows
-description: In dit artikel bevat informatie over het installeren van een Azure Automation Hybrid Runbook Worker die u gebruiken kunt om uit te voeren van runbooks op Windows gebaseerde computers in uw lokale datacenter of cloudomgeving.
+description: This article provides information on installing an Azure Automation Hybrid Runbook Worker that you can use to run runbooks on Windows-based computers in your local datacenter or cloud environment.
 services: automation
 ms.service: automation
 ms.subservice: process-automation